nukata/lisp-in-typescript/README.md

 If you run it on a recent Node.js, you will enjoy infinite-precision integers.
 I also revised REPL.

-Just as lisp-in-dart and lisp-in-go, this is a Lisp-1 with TCO (tail call optimization) and partially hygienic macros but being a subset of Common Lisp in a loose meaning.
+Just as lisp-in-dart, lisp-in-cs and lisp-in-go, this is a Lisp-1 with TCO (tail call optimization) and partially hygienic macros but being a subset of Common Lisp in a loose meaning.